Browse our guides or talk to our team.

 Clearly documenting processes helps every member of a team or organization understand the how and the why behind the work they do.
 With this understanding, your employees can better work on cross functional teams, break down silos, and hold one another accountable for getting the job done well.

-These models also become valuable onboarding tools and act as a source of truth if leaders or stakeholders change over time.
+Process models also become valuable onboarding tools and act as a source of truth if leaders or stakeholders change over time.

 By visualizing your processes, you can easily identify redundancies or bottlenecks in any type of team or project.
-Because process mapping allows anyone in the organization to see the big picture, you can quickly source ideas from team members at all levels.
+Because process modeling allows anyone in the organization to see the big picture, you can quickly source ideas from team members at all levels.

 As you make changes, be sure to update your models so that you can continuously iterate upon each process.